Hatoridev/Back-end_node/README.md

 # Back-end_node

-This repository contains examples of how to integrate **Node.js**, **Node-RED**, and **SQLite3**, creating simple and interactive flows, and manipulating data with an SQLite3 database.
-The course is divided into two parts:
+This repository contains examples of how to integrate Node.js, Node-RED, and SQLite3, creating simple and interactive flows, as well as manipulating data with an SQLite3 database, with a focus on Back-end development.
+It is divided into two parts:

 - **Lessons 01 to 07**: Using **Node.js**.
 - **Lessons 08 to 20**: Using **Node-RED**.